List of Seattle Sounders FC managers

-Seattle Sounders FC has had two managers since the team’s inaugural 2009 season in Major League Soccer.
+Seattle Sounders FC is a Major League Soccer (MLS) team that has played in the Western Conference since their debut in the 2009 season as an expansion franchise.
+The Sounders have had two manager since their inaugural MLS season: Sigi Schmid and Brian Schmetzer.

-The current manager is Brian Schmetzer, who was named as caretaker manager in July 2016 after the departure of Sigi Schmid.
-Schmetzer, elevated from his position as assistant coach.
-He previously managed the club in the USL First Division and played for the NASL franchise in the 1980s.
+Schmid joined the team ahead of their inaugural season and coached for seven full seasons until his departure in July 2016; he led the Sounders to four U.S. Open Cup titles and a Supporters' Shield.
+He was replaced by Brian Schmetzer, who was named as caretaker manager after serving as assistant coach.
+Schmetzer had previously managed the club in the USL First Division and played for the NASL franchise in the 1980s.
 Schmetzer was named permanent head coach in November 2016, ahead of the team's first MLS Cup championship.